djmgit/SafariAlexa/README.md

 - near_by_places
 - similar_places
 - how_to_reach

+Note: The skill is still in development statge and as of now it cannot answer queries for all the states.

 The webapp maintains a database of tourist spots.
 The data is added by the admin.
 The server has two types of provision to server the requests it receives about spots and query type.
 If the information about the spot is available in its